weber-cd/react-native-version-auto/README.md

     -V, --version                         output the version number
     -a, --amend                           Amend the previous commit.
-This is done automatically when react-native-version
+This is done automatically when react-native-version-auto
     is run from the "version" or
     "postversion" npm script.
 Use
     "--never-amend" if you never want to
     amend.
 Also, if the previous commit is a valid npm-version commit,
-    react-native-version will update the
+    react-native-version-auto will update the
     Git tag pointing to this commit.
     --skip-tag                            For use with "--amend", if you don't want to update Git tags.
 Use this